cloudmesh-community/fa18-523-71/paper/paper.md

-- Collaboration and processes\:

-Collaboration and processes layer is the user interface layer where people i.e., the end users and the business processes come into picture.
+- *Collaboration and processes:* Collaboration and processes layer is the user interface layer where people i.e., the end users and the business processes come into picture.
 In the end, it is the customer who engages with the business processes and as both are on the same page and hence the name Collaboration and processes layer.